InceptionTime: Finding AlexNet for Time Series Classification: Related work

-The Bag-of-SFA-Symbols (BOSS) is based on an ensemble of NNs classifiers coupled with a bespoke Euclidean distance computed on the frequency histograms obtained from the SFA discretization~\citep{schafer2015the}.
+This type of classifiers discriminate time series by the frequency of repetition of some sub-series.
+The most famous one being the Bag-of-SFA-Symbols (BOSS), which is based on an ensemble of NNs classifiers coupled with a bespoke Euclidean distance computed on the frequency histograms obtained from the Symbolic Fourier Approximation (SFA) discretization~\citep{schafer2015the}.
 BOSS has a high training complexity of $O(N^2)$, which the authors identified as a shortcoming and attempted to address with subsequent scalable variations of the algorithm in~\cite{schafer2015scalable, Schafer2017WEASEL}, however neither of these reached state-of-the-art accuracy.
-Another type of ensemble classifiers is shapelet based algorithms, such as in~\cite{hills2014classification}, where discriminative subsequences (shapelets) are extracted from the training set and fed to off-the-shelf classifiers such as SVMs and RandFs.
-The shapelet transform has a training complexity of $O(N^2\cdot T^4)$ and thus, again, has little potential to scale to large datasets.